 Well, the Business ByDesign news is in from a recent SAP event in London with members of SAP’s SME team and the most interesting thing about it is the lack of any new details – or a ship date – for the service analysts once touted as “most comprehensive SaaS ERP offering on the market.”

-This is the same thing we’ve been hearing since SAP first announced its ambitious plans to develop and
+This is the same thing we’ve been hearing since SAP first announced its ambitious plans to develop and release an on-demand ERP system and have 10,000 customers by 2011.
+Those plans have since been scaled back significantly.
+SAP currently has 90 customers trying out the service.
+Two years ago it had 20 customers.

 And while it’s important to hold software vendors to statements and promises they’ve made in the past, the fact that SAP underestimated the complexity of delivering a profitable on-demand ERP system has been well reported.